Invest in Teachers – Transform Education

 “You’re absolutely right”, he said, missing my not-so-subtle reproach completely.
 “The government is doing everything to make French disappear!”

-During my first two weeks, I sat in on about 25 classes in four different schools in four different provinces.
+During my first two weeks, I attended about 25 classes in four schools across four provinces.
 I wanted to gain a thorough understanding of the prevalent teaching practices.
 The German association Burundikids and their partner on the ground in Burundi, the Fondation Stamm, had established the contacts and provided transportation and housing.

-Since I am a teacher for German as a foreign language, the original goal was to do workshops with the language teachers: French, English and Swahili.
-I’d thought that would be reasonable.
-For years I had been doing workshops with German teachers from all over the world.
-Surely, I thought, could I build on that prior experience.
+As a teacher of German as a foreign language, my initial goal was to offer instructional workshops for local teachers of French, English, and Swahili.
+It seemed like a reasonable plan.
+For years, I had been conducting workshops with German teachers from around the world—surely, I thought, I could build on that experience.

-I remember sitting one night in my hotel room and thinking: How on earth am I supposed to help these people?
+I remember sitting in my hotel room, thinking: How on earth am I supposed to help these people?

-Observing a math class at the Ecole Technique de l’Education Environnementale (ETEE) in Ngozi Province, January 2024.
+Observing a class at the Ecole Technique de l’Education Environnementale (ETEE) in Ngozi Province, January 2024.

 View over Lake Tanganyika close to the École Polyvalente Carolus Magnus (EPCM) in Kajaga.
 The lake has been rising for years and is threatening numerous communities along its shores.